miohtama/capitalgram/pages/site/about.md

             </h3>
             <p class="gold-text mb-4 text-uppercase font-weight-bold">Founder, Capitalgram</p>
             <hr>
             <p class="dark-grey-text mt-4 text-justify">Mikko has 25 years of experience in the software development industry.
-The last decade he has been acting as the CTO of various companies, both in Europe and the US.
-Mikko was the co-founder of TokenMarket - a blockchain fundraising platform that helped to raise over $350 million for its clients.
-Mikko  also was the co-founder and CTO of LocalBitcoins, a peer-to-peer cryptocurrency exchange.
+Over the past decade, he has been acting as the CTO of a host of companies, both in Europe and the US.
+Mikko was cofounder of TokenMarket – a blockchain fundraising platform that helped to raise over $350 million for its clients.
+Mikko was also co-founder and CTO of LocalBitcoins, a peer-to-peer cryptocurrency exchange.
 Mikko holds an MSc. in Industrial Engineering and Management from the University of Oulu.</p>
-            <p class="dark-grey-text text-justify">Mikko is now advising technology startups and helping them to supercharge their development efforts.
-He also serves the cryptocurrency fund industry by doing technical due diligence on different blockchain platforms.</p>
+            <p class="dark-grey-text text-justify">Mikko now advises technology startups, helping them to supercharge their development efforts.
+He also serves the cryptocurrency fund industry by performing technical due diligence for various blockchain platforms.</p>
             <ul class="follow-person text-right font-weight-bold dark-grey-text mt-5">
               <li><a href="https://linkedin/in/ohtis"><i class="fab fa-fw fa-linkedin"></i></a></li>
               <li><a href="https://twitter/moo9000"><i class="fab fa-fw fa-twitter"></i></a></li>